matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 Labels are assigned by the core team whilst triaging the issues based on those which exist in the matrix-doc repo already.

+It is worth mentioning that a previous version of the MSC process used a mixture of GitHub issues and PRs, leading to some MSC numbers deriving from GitHub issue IDs instead.
+A useful feature of GitHub is that it does automatically resolve to an issue, if an issue ID is placed in a pull URL.
+This means that https://github.com/matrix-org/matrix-doc/pull/$MSCID will correctly resolve to the desired MSC, whether it started as an issue or a PR.

 Other metadata:

-- the MSC (Matrix Spec Change) number is taken from the github Pull Request ID.
+- The MSC (Matrix Spec Change) number is taken from the github Pull Request ID.
   This is carried for the lifetime of the proposal.
 These IDs do not necessary represent a chronological order.
 - The github PR title will act as the MSC's title.